centreon/centreon-documentation/en/monitoring/discovery/hosts-discovery.md

 2. If you want, you can edit the mappers linked to this job by clicking the **Edit** icon: <img src="../../assets/monitoring/discovery/host-discovery-edit.png" width="24" />

     The results will be updated automatically.

+    Warning: editing mappers after a discovery job has been executed only makes sense if the hosts have not yet been added to your monitoring configuration (either manually or automatically).
+Changes made to mappers in the discovery task are not taken into account for hosts that have already been created.

 3. If your job was set to **Manual analysis** at step 5 of the wizard, select the hosts you want to add to the configuration and click on the **Save**
 button: <img src="../../assets/monitoring/discovery/host-discovery-hosts-save.png" width="24" />